rishabh6115/Full-Stack-Travel-Blog-Website/README.md

   * Admin can manage all posts and comments

-* Manage campground posts with basic functionalities:
+* Manage posts with basic functionalities:

   * Create, edit and delete posts and comments

-  * Upload campground photos
+  * Upload photos

-  * Display campground location on Google Maps
+  * Display place location on Google Maps

-  * Search existing campgrounds
+  * Search existing reviews

 * Manage user account with basic functionalities: